ku-sldg/plih/_posts/2016-06-13-SimpleInterpreters.md

      return (Plus s t)
 {% endhighlight %}

 If we do the same thing with `genMinusSecond` we will now generate arbitrary `ABE` terms.
 Unfortunately, those arbitrary `ABE` terms are  of *arbitrary size*.
 Mathematically this is perfectly fine as really big things don't bother us.
 Pragmatically this is not perfectly fine as `genABEFirst` can now generate arbitrarily huge test cases.
+If you want to see what this does, use `sample` to generate a few test cases and be prepared to terminate your Haskell process!

+How do we make our generator for `AE` not go into the weeds generating huge test cases?
+The easiest way is to add a size limit to the `AE` generator function by adding a size parameter to `genAE` that is decremented on each call to `genAE`.

 Here's all the code for our generators and making `AE` and instance of `Abitrary` in one place: